 - If there are no pieces available to promote the pawn, then as per FIDE you need to first stop the clock and then take the assistance of the arbiter, whereas in casual games and in US chess federation rules, an upside-down rook is also accepted as a queen.

-- I have discussed more about the problems that could occur when promoting to a queen with relevant examples in the article Why Would You Not Promote A Pawn To A Queen?
+- I have discussed more of the problems that could occur when promoting a queen with relevant examples in the article Why Would You Not Promote A Pawn To A Queen?
 (Explained!).
 I recommend you to check that out for further reference.